antirez/disque/README.md

 What it does exactly?
 ---

-Disque is a message queue.
+Disque is a distributed and fault tolerant message broker, so it works as middle layer among processes that want to exchange messages.

 Producers add messages that are served to consumers.
 Since message queues are often used in order to process delayed jobs, Disque often uses "job" in the API and in the documentation, however jobs are actually just messages in the form of strings, so Disque can be used for other use cases.
 In this documentation "jobs" and "messages" are used